nodeshift/tutorial/README.md

 Use the following steps to create your Express.js application:

-1. Create a directory to host your project
+1. Create a directory to host your project:

    ```sh
    mkdir nodeserver